dotnet/docs-maui/docs/android/emulator/index.md

 When the Android emulator is running, you use your computer mouse pointer to mimic your finger on the touch screen, select menu items and input fields, and click buttons and controls.
 You can type in the emulator by using your computer keyboard or by using the onscreen keyboard that appears in the emulator.

-Common actions can be performed in the emulator via its panel on the right hand side.
-The following table lists common emulator actions:
+Common actions can be performed in the emulator via its panel on the right hand side:

 | Action | Icon | Description |
 | ------ | ---- | ----------- |